97saurabh/Entry-Management/README.md

 [Link](https://myaccount.google.com/security)
 In the given Link, in the less secure App section, turn it on.
 ![GitHub Logo](/internship/images/Google.png)

+API of TexyLocal to send text message

+# ScreenShot

 ## Visitor Form
 ![GitHub Logo](/internship/images/visit_form.png)
 ## List Of Visitors